InfuseAI/primehub-site/docs/guide_manual/admin-image.md

 ## Overview

-Image management provides the capabilities of managing image resources such as add, build, delete, edit images and of permission-control which associates specified-groups with images to give the access.
-Administrators are able to add existing images from the registry or to build a new image, automatically push it to the registry.
+Images management provides the capabilities of managing image resources such as add, delete, edit images and their permission-control which associates specified-groups with images to give the access.
+Administrators are even able to build a new custom image which are automatically pushed to the registry and added to the system.

 ![](assets/image_3_v26.png)

 ## Add New Image

-Click `New Image` to add an Image.
+Click `+ Add` to add an Image.

 ![](assets/group-image-info.png)